 The structures that had given my life meaning had shattered.
 But along with the loss, I noticed a glimmer of possibility: here I was in midlife, with the ability to consciously redirect my future.
 To where?

 I knew, above all, I wanted my life to feel meaningful – but based on what foundation?
 I was determined to sort through the received narratives of meaning until I came across a foundation I could really believe in.

 My drive to answer these questions led me to write both The Patterning Instinct and The Web of Meaning.
-It’s been a journey of fifteen years, during which I dedicated myself full time to deep research in disciplines such as neuroscience, history, and anthropology, and to exploring the great traditions of Buddhism, Taoism, Neo-Confucianism, and indigenous wisdom.
+It’s been a journey of many years, during which I dedicated myself full time to deep research in disciplines such as neuroscience, history, and anthropology, and to exploring the great traditions of Buddhism, Taoism, Neo-Confucianism, and Indigenous wisdom.

 The Patterning Instinct explores the different patterns of meaning that cultures through history, including our own, have constructed.
 It reveals the underlying layers of our current dominant culture that is rapidly driving to destruction.